 Fixed-Term Lease Versus Month-To-Month Rental Agreement

 Most of the time, landlords and tenants agree to a fixed term, such as a year, for a tenancy.
 When the time is up, both parties can agree to renew the lease for another fixed term.
-Find out why a longer lease term may, or may not, be advantageous to you.

 By contrast, a month-to-month rental agreement automatically renews unless the landlord or tenant decides to end it.
 Although this appears to offer greater flexibility, it may come at a price.